Southern Vectis: Tourist road trains

-Vectis Blue coach transport
+Coach transport

-In July 2012, a £28m school transport contract was made by the Isle of Wight council and Southern Vectis.
-New Optare Solo SR M920s arrived in September 2012.
-Some were transferred from the Go-Southcoast subsidiary, Damory Coaches, formed of Volvo B12Ms with Alieeze T9 Bodywork Registered MV02.
-New double deckers from Alexander Dennis were delivered in January 2013.
 Southern Vectis' involvement in coaching had varied through the years; early in the company's history the firm took no interest in coaching, preferring to leave the field to others.
 However, the company became involved in coaching through acquisition and conglomeration.

 Some buses had previously been acquired from Fountain Coaches.
 The company had been assimilated into Southern Vectis when the National Bus Company rationalised in 1969.
 West Wight Bus & Coach Company and four of its coaches had been purchased by Southern Vectis in 1987.
 Moss Motor Tours was purchased by Southern Vectis in 1994.
 Wightrollers' 11 coaches were purchased by Go South Coast in July 2011.
 Southern Vectis employed staff from the firm.

 Other services

 The company has been involved in Isle of Wight events such as the Isle of Wight Festival and the Bestival.
 Additional buses were brought to the island.
 During the Isle of Wight Festival, extra shuttle services were run from Lymington to Yarmouth Wightlink ferry terminal; from the Southampton to East Cowes Red Funnel ferry terminal; and from the Portsmouth to Fishborne and Portsmouth to Ryde Wightlink ferry terminal and Fastcat passenger boat terminal.

-An Open Top Christmas Lights Tour has been operated.
-One of the company's Island Breezer-liveried buses took a two-hour journey past the most illuminated houses on the island.
-For 2008, a stop at the Old World Tea Rooms in Godshill was added for complimentary mince pie and a hot drink.
+In 2003, Southern Vectis started The Pink Peril, a segregated school service aimed at deterring vandalism and antisocial behaviour by misbehaving students.
+The service made of the oldest bus in the Southern Vectis fleet painted in an "uncool" pink, equipped with CCTV cameras, no heating and uncomfortable seating.
+The service ran longer than conventional school services, with five minutes extra travel time added for each incident aboard the bus.

-In 2009, the company ran the Sailbus during Cowes Week.
+In 2009, the company ran the Sailbus during Cowes Week after the council ceased operating it.
 There was decreased patronage due to new fares and the service did not run the following year.